raspberrypilearning/tweeting-babbage/worksheet.md

 ```

-But feel free to make any modifications you see fit; run the code again to check it still works fine.
+But feel free to make any modifications you see fit; run the code again to check it still works.

 ## Automation